Skip advert

 • Only available with five seats at launch

-Verdict – Is the Tesla Model Y a good car?
+Verdict – is the Tesla Model Y a good car?

 If you are drawn to a Tesla and need more space than the Model 3 offers, the Model Y is the logical solution – it’s essentially a bigger, SUV version of the same car.
 It also features lots of advanced technology that helps keep it ahead of most electric SUV rivals, although the fact it hasn’t yet received the Model 3’s facelift could start to make it feel dated as the months go on.
 Some customers have reported sub-standard build quality, and when we tested the Model Y against the Volkswagen ID.
 Buzz we found the suspension to be quite firm compared with its German rival.
 Recent price drops and leasing deals mean the Tesla is an even more tempting electric SUV for those after performance, range and space for the family.

-Tesla Model Y models, specs and alternative
+Tesla Model Y models, specs and alternatives

 Advertisement - Article continues below